avian-lovelace/hyacinth/docs/docs/getting_started.md

 ## Installation

-There are currently no prebuilt binaries available for Hyacinth.
+There are currently no pre-built binaries available for Hyacinth.
 If you'd like to try out Hyacinth, you can build it from source.

 ### Prerequisites